 Simple and straight to the point works well.
 You do not have to quote the FCRA.
 Save that for later if you have to threaten to file a lawsuit.

-Option 2.
-Make a complaint with the Consumer Financial Protection Bureau.
-The complaint can be against the credit bureau and/or the creditor.
-Both will not ignore an inquiry from the CFPB.
+Start with the complaint Consumer Financial Protection Bureau.
+The complaint can be against the credit bureau, the creditor or both.
+According to a 2022 report from the Consumer Financial Protection Bureau (CFPB):

-Option 3.
-File a lawsuit against the creditor for re-inserting the item under the Fair Reporting Credit Act (FRCA).
-It is unlikely a creditor, collection agency or furnisher of information will have the accurate documentation to support re-inserting the negative credit item, especially since the item had been previously deleted.
-The creditor will not likely take time to deal with a lawsuit just to re-insert information they probably cannot back-up anyway.
+It’s unlikely a creditor, collection agency or furnisher of information will have the accurate documentation to support re-inserting the negative credit item, especially since the item had been previously deleted.